Personality Theories – psych504 (3 credits)

 Biological Theories and Personality Traits

-Evaluate the influence of Freud’s theories on contemporary personality theory.
+- Evaluate the influence of biological theories on contemporary personality research.

 The University of Phoenix reserves the right to modify courses.